Tuesday, October 15, 2024

 • 2012: According to Business Wire, Ducommun "received a contract from Bell Helicopter, a unit of Textron Inc. (NYSE: TXT), to produce titanium firewall and baffle assemblies for the AH-1Z Cobra - the U.S. Marine Corps' newest attack helicopter.
 Ducommun AeroStructures will produce the assemblies at its Coxsackie, N.Y. facility through 2013."
 The AH-1Z, while a member of the Cobra family of attack helicopters, is usually known as the Viper.
 (The Israeli air force has used Cobra helicopter gunships since at least its 1982 invasion of Lebanon.
 In June 2023 Israel deployed two Cobras in a raid on Jenin in the West Bank.)

 • 2010: Boeing puffs the benefits that would accrue to New York State "if the Boeing NewGen Tanker is selected as the U.S. Air Force's next aerial refueling aircraft": Ducommun AeroStructures, along with a dozen other NYS companies, have been selected to "produce critical components".
 In 2011 Boeing duly gets the contract and the war machine is christened A-46A Pegasus.
 Like certain other Boeing aircraft, the plane has been "riddled with technical issues".
+(In 2022 the Defense Department announced a contract with Boeing for 4 Pegasus tankers, for direct delivery to Israel by 2026.)

 • 2010: American Metal Market reports that "under an initial $12-million contract, the Ducommun Aerostructures facility in Coxsackie, N.Y., will furnish 360 titanium subassemblies and components to Tighitco Inc. for the U.S. Army's H-60M Black Hawk helicopter that's being built by the Sikorsky Aircraft Corp. subsidiary of United Technologies Corp."